TatsHats/TatsHats/README.md

 I have a higher education in economics.
 I possess an excellent level of computer skills, am a quick learner, and have strong oral and written communication abilities.
 I approach any assigned tasks carefully and responsibly.
 I have no military obligations and am absolutely non-confrontational and pleasant to talk to.

-* 🌍  I'm based in Литва
+* 🌍  I'm based in Vilnius, Lithuania.
 * ✉️  You can contact me at [6642017@gmail.com](mailto:6642017@gmail.com)

 ### Skills